butttcoin/FAQ/readme.md

 - Do a collaboration with Brapper token, so you can tip people the 0xBUTTs
 - Make the mining pools for distributing the minted tokens
 - Make the mining pools for mining the burned tokens

+## AIRDROP QUESTIONS
+### Will there be any airdops ?
+No

+### Why ?
+Because the airdrop model does not work.
+It can do a lot of damage to a token.